 A truck literally crashed into the Atlantic City Expressway Monday afternoon in Hamilton Township, N.J.

 A dump truck driving southbound on Route 50 struck an A.C.
-Expressway overpass near milepost 17 around 2:50, according to Hamilton Township Police.
+Expressway overpass near exit 17 around 2:50, according to Hamilton Township Police.

 The collision sent pieces of metal and concrete flying down onto Route 50.
 It caused all but one of the westbound lanes of the A.C.
 Expressway and the southbound direction of Route 50 to be closed as engineers examined the damage, officials said.

-Miller was wearing his seatbelt at the time.
-He was hospitalized with non-life-threatening injuries, according to authorities.
+The crash left Miller -- who was wearing his seat belt at the time -- hospitalized with non-life-threatening injuries, according to authorities.

 The accident remains under investigation and no charges were immediately made.